BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/basics/3-arrays.md

 (sec-array-adverbs)=
 ## Adverbs

-``J`` and ``APL`` are programming languages that are made for processing arrays of data and are able to express complex notions of iterations implicitely.
+``J`` and ``APL`` are programming languages that are made for processing arrays of data and are able to express complex notions of iterations implicitly.
 ``J`` is a purely functional programming language that was developed around 1990 and is based on ``APL`` (**A** **P**rogramming **L**anguage).
 Since ``J`` specializes in array (and matrix) operations, it is especially useful to solve mathematical and statistical problems.
 ``J`` is capable of the MIMD (multiple instruction, multiple data) paradigm.